fortesg/fortrantestgenerator/README.md

 #### 11. Compile and run your application with the capture code

-This will only work if you have added the includes and libraries of SerialBox-ftg to your build configuration, see step 1.
+This will only work if you have added the includes and libraries of Serialbox2 to your build configuration, see step 1.

 When the capturing is taking place, there will be messages printed to `stdout` beginning with `FTG...`.